thewindsofwinter/JHMC-scripts/docs/getting-online.md

 1. You may get a message telling you to enable `Cloud Build`.
 According to [stackoverflow](https://stackoverflow.com/questions/52561749/gcloud-app-deploy-error-response-7-access-not-configured-cloud-build-has-n), this is really a message saying you must enable billing.

 ## Stopping the app
-During the offseason, keeping JHMC's homepage as a static site, or running it on cloud functions without websocket alerts might work better.
-Simply stop the instance in the app engine to do this.
+During the offseason, keeping JHMC's homepage as a static site, or running it on cloud functions without websocket alerts might work better because the server can be costly.
+Simply stop the instance in the app engine to do this, and then choose your favorite method to deploy a static site.
+Transitioning to cloud functions might require a bit more work.